 - 1 Tablespoon Olive Oil

 - Preheat a medium-sized nonstick skillet to medium-high heat.
 Rub the salmon with olive oil.
-Rub about 1 teaspoon of blackened seasoning on the salmon.
+Rub about 1 Tablespoon of blackened seasoning on the salmon.

 - Place the salmon skin side up and cook for about 3-4 minutes.
 Carefully flip and cook for an additional 3-4 minutes or until the salmon is opaque and flakes easily.